 General Statement of Policy

-Academic integrity is highly valued at St. Cloud Technical and Community College and throughout higher education.
+Academic integrity is highly valued at St. Cloud Technical & Community College and throughout higher education.
 Maintaining academic integrity is the responsibility of every member of the college community: faculty, staff, administrators and students.
 The objective of this policy and procedure is to ensure that the highest level of respect for intellectual achievement is maintained at every level of college life and across all modes of learning, whether in class, online, at home, or during collaboration with other students, faculty or staff.
 Respect for intellectual achievement is upheld through the principles of honesty, fairness and due process established in this policy and procedure.